Dexter's Laboratory

-Dexter's Laboratory (Note: Commonly abbreviated as Dexter's Lab) is an American animated science fiction television series created by Genndy Tartakovsky for Cartoon Network.
+Dexter's Laboratory (Note: Commonly abbreviated as Dexter's Lab or simply Dexter) is an American animated science fiction comedy television series created by Genndy Tartakovsky for Cartoon Network.
 The series follows Dexter, an enthusiastic boy-genius with a science laboratory in his bedroom, which he keeps secret from his unsuspecting parents.
 Dexter is at constant odds with his older and more extraverted sister Dee Dee, who regularly accesses the laboratory and inadvertently foils his experiments.
-Mandark, a nefarious boy-genius classmate who lives next-door to Dexter, attempts to undermine him at every opportunity.
 Prominently featured in the first and second seasons are other segments focusing on superhero-based characters Monkey, Dexter's pet lab-monkey with a superhero alter ego, and the Justice Friends, a trio of superheroes who share an apartment.

 Tartakovsky pitched the series to Fred Seibert's animated shorts showcase What a Cartoon! at Hanna-Barbera, basing it on student films he produced at the California Institute of the Arts.
 Four pilots aired on Cartoon Network and TNT from 1995 to 1996.
-Viewer approval ratings led to a half-hour series, which consisted of two seasons totaling 52 episodes, airing from April 27, 1996, to June 15, 1998.
-Dexter's Laboratory was the first original series for the channel under the Cartoon Cartoons moniker.
-On December 10, 1999, a television film titled Dexter's Laboratory: Ego Trip aired as the intended series finale, after which Tartakovsky focused his work on another series for Cartoon Network, Samurai Jack.

-In February 2001, the series was renewed for two seasons, which began airing on November 18, 2001.
-Due to Tartakovsky's departure, Chris Savino served as showrunner, and a new team at Cartoon Network Studios produced the series.
-After 26 episodes, the fourth season concluded on November 20, 2003, ending the series.
+The first pilot "Changes" became the former network's highest-rated What a Cartoon! short, and viewer approval ratings led to a half-hour series, becoming the first original series under the Cartoon Cartoons moniker.
+Two seasons aired from April 27, 1996, to June 15, 1998, totaling 52 episodes.
+On December 10, 1999, a television film titled Dexter's Laboratory: Ego Trip aired as the intended series finale, before the series was revived for a second run of episodes.
+Due to Tartakovsky's departure, Chris Savino served as showrunner for the revival, which aired for two more seasons from November 18, 2001 to November 20, 2003, ending the series at 78 episodes.

-Dexter's Laboratory became one of Cartoon Network's most successful original series.
-It won three Annie Awards, with nominations for four Primetime Emmy Awards, four Golden Reel Awards, and nine other Annie Awards.
-Animators Craig McCracken, Seth MacFarlane, Butch Hartman, Paul Rudish, and Rob Renzetti worked on the series and later achieved further success in their careers in animation.
-Spin-off media include children's books, comic books, DVD and VHS releases, music albums, toys, and video games.
+Dexter's Laboratory became one of Cartoon Network's most successful original series, which helped increase the network's ratings in the late 1990s and early 2000s.
+It received high viewership in the United States on cable television, becoming the network's highest-rated original series in 1996 and 1997.
+Critics lauded its humor, intelligence, and originality, ranking the series as one of the best cartoons in various lists.
+It was nominated for four Primetime Emmy Awards for Outstanding Animated Program (for Programming One Hour or Less) from 1995 to 1998 and won three Annie Awards.
+The series spawned various merchandise, including albums, books, home video releases, toys, and video games.